andy-thomason/nrf-starter/COURSE-OUTLINE.md

 * Calling and being called by C code.
 * Bindgen - generating interfaces to C code from headers.
 * Logging and tracing. (https://docs.rs/log/latest/log/)
-* Exercise: Write a no-std "hello world". (https://docs.rust-embedded.org/book/intro/no-std.html)
+* Exercise: Write a static Rust library and call it from C.

 ## Session 5